 LSU Law School is considered a Somewhat Competitive law school, which accepts only 60% of its applicants.
 Comparatively, Lsu is Lower than the average cost for law school.

 What are you chances for admission to Louisiana State - Baton Rouge?
 Register now to find out!

 LSU Law School is considered to have a Somewhat Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Lsu is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Lsu is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Louisiana State - Baton Rouge 1L section size is 18% larger than law schools in Louisiana and 13% larger than all Public law schools.
+Louisiana State - Baton Rouge 1L section size is equal to law schools in Louisiana and 6% smaller than all PUBLIC law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Louisiana State - Baton Rouge class of 2019 had an employment rate of 94% with 3% pursuing an additional degree.

 In 2019, 72.3%% of students reported their employment status 9-months after graduation.